reza-rahim/test-change/test.md

 ```

-Ping is returning multiple ips `(10.2.192.0, 10.2.128.1)`.
+Ping is returning multiple ip `(10.2.192.0, 10.2.128.1)`.
 Because there are multiple instances of `nodeapp` container and weave DNS is load balancing between them.

 Let’s look at the nginx configuration file